igavronski/proj.txt-vim/README.md

 Mark projects or tasks as important using a star `*` before the task, followed by any number of spaces or tabs

-Mark projects or tasks as done by using a lowercase `x` before the task, followed by any number of spaces
+Mark projects or tasks as done by using a lowercase `x` before the task, followed by any number of spaces (shortcut: \x)

 #### Todo: